County borough: Partial reform

 The next attempt at reform was by the Local Government Act 1958, which established the Local Government Commission for England and the Local Government Commission for Wales to carry out reviews of existing local government structures and recommend reforms.
 Although the Commissions did not complete their work before being dissolved, a handful of new county boroughs were constituted between 1964 and 1968.
 Luton, Torbay, and Solihull gained county borough status.
-Additionally, the County Borough of Teesside was formed from a merger of the existing county borough of Middlesbrough, and the municipal boroughs of Stockton-on-Tees, Redcar and Thornaby; Warley was formed from the county borough of Smethwick and the non-county boroughs of Oldbury and Rowley Regis; and West Hartlepool was merged with Hartlepool.
+Additionally, the Teesside was formed from a merger of the existing county borough of Middlesbrough, and the municipal boroughs of Stockton-on-Tees, Redcar and Thornaby; Warley was formed from the county borough of Smethwick and the non-county boroughs of Oldbury and Rowley Regis; and West Hartlepool was merged with Hartlepool.
 Following these changes, there was a total of 79 county boroughs in England.
 The Commission also recommended the downgrading of Barnsley to be a non-county borough, but this was not carried out.